CS-433/ml-project-2-transcripted_cherry/README.md

 Based on an image with cell expressing H2B-mCherry (mCherry = red fluorescent protein) and an image in which a given transcription factor fused to Ypet (= yellow fluorescent protein) is expressed a pipeline is provided to generate features for each nucleus detected in the images as well as for two different tasks.
 One task giving a pipeline for a regression between nuclear size and an expression level and the second task for classifying the different nuclei according to their subnuclear localization as well as their associating with the DNA (computed by the co-localization with H2B-mCherry).
 The github page is organized in four folders:
--	Jupyter notebooks: contains three files: feature_generation, Task_1.ipynb, Task_2.ipynb.
+-	Jupyter notebooks: contains three files: Task_1.ipynb, Task_2.ipynb.
 The notebooks are further explained in the next chapter.
--	Collab_Notebooks: contains one file that can be run in google collab.
+-	Collab_Notebooks: contains one file that can be run in google collab as well as locally.
 -	Images: Contains plots produced in different Jupyter_notebook files.
 If `Save = True`, images are saved in this folder when running the program.
 Images are either at the format .png or .pdf.
 -	Features: Contains all the features generated for this project in .csv files.